Benn Jordan: Composing for television and film

 Jordan has seen much success in composing for television and film.
 In 2006 he composed the original score for the Josh C. Waller short The Nail.

 In 2006, Jordan's music ("Passage D" from his album Kirlian Selections) was featured in Dove's "Evolution" promotional campaign for its Campaign for Real Beauty website, which has drawn a large amount of attention from the mainstream media.
 The campaign took the commercial film winner at Cannes, as well as many other prestigious awards.
 In addition, Jordan was nominated for a 2007 London International Award for the "Best Use Of Music" category; he went on to win the ceremony's grand prize.
 In 2008, he was nominated again at the London International Awards for "Best Use of Music," although he did not take the grand prize.
 In 2008 he was also a Webby Award nominee and took the Grand Prix at the Cannes Film Festival.
-In 2008, Jordan had completed work in branding, having created stings and trademark sounds for companies such as Dove, Verizon, and others.
+In 2008, Jordan had completed work in branding, having created stings and trademark sounds for companies such as Dove and Verizon.

 In July 2012, he released an original score entitled The Universe, which was commissioned by Chicago's Adler Planetarium for a new interactive exhibit dedicated to the evolution of the universe.
 In 2013, he was commissioned to score their show entitled "Cosmic Wonder".
 In 2016 he composed the soundtrack to the Adler Planetarium's sky show Planet Nine.

-Jordan currently composes for film, television, and gaming through various agencies; he also currently owns and operates his own production and recording facilities in Smyrna, Georgia.
+Jordan composes for film, television, and gaming through various agencies; he also owns and operates his own production and recording facilities in Marietta, Georgia.